lalitdotdev/lalitdotdev/README.md

 - ⚡️ I've had expertise using the Agile Methodology to build upon large-scale systems while working on multi-disciplinary projects. **On a technical front**, I'm skilled in Frontend (React , Nextjs), Backend Development (NodeJs ,Flask, Django), various AWS Services (lambda , EC2)

 - ⚡ Dreaming, Designing, Developing.
 With a passion for software, I transform ideas into elegant interfaces.
 Meticulous about user experience, architecture, and code quality, I bring creations to life.
-- ⚡ Passionate about exploring and contributing to open source projects, I thrive on the spirit of collaboration and knowledge sharing.
-With a keen interest in leveraging my skills to make a meaningful impact, I am actively seeking opportunities to collaborate with like-minded developers on exciting open source initiatives.
-Let's join forces and create something remarkable together.

 [![trophy](https://github-profile-trophy.vercel.app/?username=mrExplorist)](https://github.com/mrExplorist/github-profile-trophy)